When they ask me how I knew that my true love is true ...

 The truth is, I didn't believe in myself enough to believe that other people could believe in me!

-Deep down, I didn't think that anybody would care what I had to say.
+Deep down, I doubted that anybody would care what I had to say.

-So, after barely a nibble at the teaching profession, instead I decided to venture out into the world of business.
+So, after five years of study in psychology and barely a nibble at the teaching profession, I decided to venture out into the world of business instead!

-I actually thought it might be easier talking about products than learning how to better teach the subjects I cared about!
+I actually thought it might be easier talking about other people's products than learning how to teach the subjects I cared about!

 Strange idea, isn't it?